mfk99/java-calculator/README.md

 # java-calculator

+This project uses OOP to program a calculator with a GUI.

 ## Description

-This project uses OOP to program a calculator with a GUI.
+The main goal of this project was to demonstrate how OOP can be used to create a simple application.
+Especial attention was paid to documentation and testing.
+As this was a side project, many desired functionalities are missing, but the existing features are functional.

-A class diagram has been provided below:
+A class diagram representing the project's architecture has been provided below:

 ```mermaid
 classDiagram